rsapkf/42/docs/links/knowledge-repositories.md

 ### Privacy and security

-- [OWASP/CheatSheetSeries](https://github.com/OWASP/CheatSheetSeries) - The OWASP Cheat Sheet Series was created to provide a concise collection of high value information on specific application security topics.
 - [drduh/macOS-Security-and-Privacy-Guide](https://github.com/drduh/macOS-Security-and-Privacy-Guide) - Guide to securing and improving privacy on macOS.
 - [tycrek/degoogle](https://github.com/tycrek/degoogle) - A huge list of alternatives to Google products.
 Privacy tips, tricks, and links.
 - Websites